shivanandb/pythonsel/Readme.md

 11. Save all the changes before execution

 # Docker local machine setup
-1. Docker Software (with valid Cytiva license) needs to be setup in local
+1. Docker Desktop (community version) needs to be setup in local
 2. Verify installation using 'docker --version'
 3. Ensure your credentials added to docker-users group
 4. 'selenium/standalone-chrome' image needs be pulled from docker hub using command: docker pull selenium/standalone-chrome
-5. Create a volume to (one time task) download PDFs between client and server containers: docker volume create --name prodigy_smoke_test
-6. stop all running containers selenium/standalone-chrome and run below command: docker run -d -p 4444:4444 -v prodigy_smoke_test:/tmp -v /dev/shm:/dev/shm selenium/standalone-chrome:latest
+5. stop all running containers selenium/standalone-chrome and run below command: docker run -d -p 4444:4444 -v /dev/shm:/dev/shm selenium/standalone-chrome:latest
-Explanation: As we have 2 containers server: selenium/standalone-chrome - where PDF downloads and other smoke-test-client, the actual test when run from smoke-test-client would connect to chrome browser hosted inside selenium/standalone-chrome hence volume creation needed to access PDF downloads folder of selenium/standalone-chrome container, for which we set it to /tmp folder
-Note: /home/seluser/Downloads might work intermittent, as we faced permission issues, was tested /tmp did not have issues

 # Local machine execution
 ## UI Execution
 1. To execute in normal UI (visual) mode, edit 'is_normal_headless' as well as 'is_docker_headless' variables both to 'False'
 2. Launch 'Power shell' and 'change directory' to verification-scripts/smokeTest2.2
-3. Run command 'python SCT-2418_prodigy_smoke_test.py' to view the execution launching in you monitor
+3. Run command 'python3.9 smoketest.py' to view the execution launching in you monitor
 4. Verify test execution status under section 'Test Report and validation'

 ## Headless execution